 2. Self-Service Car Washes

 Running a self-service car wash is another excellent automated business idea.
-In this setup, customers can use mobile apps or touchscreens for payments, while machines handle washing, drying, and timing.
+Customers use mobile apps or touchscreens for payments, while machines handle washing, drying, and timing.

 Why it works: